Events

 Public Welcome Free Event Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

-Join us to learn more about the Wildway.
+Join us to learn more about the WNY Wildway.
 Our guest Marcus Rosten, WNY Wildway Director, will inspire us with his vision and an update on progress on the WNY Wildway.
 The remaining time will include breakout groups to discuss ways we would like to engage both as individuals and as a chapter to support regional ecology.

 May 2026